BMMcShane/phase-3-sinatra-react-project/README.md

 ## Wants

-- [ ] Time based - Takes current time vs last time accessed to determine passage of time -- crop logs times user has logged in
+- [ ] Time based -- Takes current time vs last time accessed to determine passage of time and/or crop saves a login timestamp

-Save locally?
-Or have a login? find a way to make login persist to cut down on time to access Gameboy Advanced style Graphics?
-Pixel Art
+- [ ] Save locally/have a login -- find a way to make login persist to cut down on time to access

+- [ ] Gameboy Advanced style Graphics -- Pixel Art

-Different Crops with different yields and grow time?
+- [ ] Different Crops -- with different yields and grow time

-Farm Upgrading?

-Spendable Currency
+- [ ] Farm Upgrading -- faster harvest times

+- [ ] Spendable Currency -- establish initial amount and recurring return for harvests

-Change image of plant based off growth percentage
+- [ ] Change image of plant based off growth percentage -- visual change with pixel art

-Tailwind for CSS
+- [ ] Tailwind for CSS -- utilizing new tools to build frontend display

-Progressively Alien Plants
+- [ ] Progressively Alien Plants -- mutations and/ or exotic plant upgrades

-Activity
+- [ ] Activity -- monitors user activity and how often they are using the app

 ---------------------------------------------------------------------------------------------